irfan-zahir/expo-next13/readme.md

 This is a template repository for me to create full stack app using NextJS13 and Expo.
 This repo is the aftermath of bunch of failures tweaking T3-Turbo stack.

+This repo uses firebase and firebase admin for authentication.
+Make sure to create firebase project.